CodingTrain/website-archive/_challenges/coding-in-the-cabana/005-marching-squares.md

     author: "The Coding Train"
     video_id: ikwNrFvnL3g
 ---
-I'm back in my garden cabana for more coding fun!
-In this episode I explore marching squares in Processing.
+In this episode of Coding in the Cabana, Gloria Pickle and I investigate the Marching Squares algorithm and apply it to Open Simplex Noise in Processing.